bigfix/developer.bigfix.com/site/reference/types/string.md

 Returns a substring containing the first occurrence of the name provided.

 {{#example}}
-Q: preceding text of first &quot;.&quot; of &quot;access.log.1&quot;
+Q: preceding text of first "." of "access.log.1"
 A: access
 {{/example}}